The saga of the company mortar in the Red Army. Adoption

 – grenade launchers (also known as man-portable mortars with a caliber of up to 50 mm), the task is to hit enemy shooters hiding behind uneven terrain or in trenches at a distance of up to 800 m from their occupied positions with fragments of grenades/mines;

-- anti-tank rifles, which, in front of the company front, must stop/hit an enemy armored car or a tank with at least bulletproof armor at a distance of up to 300 m.
-I remind you that, apart from a kinetic impact with a bullet/shell, at that time there were no other methods of remotely destroying armored vehicles and tanks.
-And the idea of creating tanks with shell-resistant armor was realized only closer to the mid-30s.
+- anti-tank rifles, which in front of the company must stop/hit the enemy armored vehicle or танк at least with bulletproof armor at a distance of up to 300 m.
+Let me remind you that, apart from the kinetic impact of a bullet/shell, at that time there were no other methods of remote destruction of armored vehicles and tanks.
+And the idea of creating tanks with anti-shell armor was realized only closer to the mid-30s.

 * Heavy weapons of direct support - they are also group weapons, served by crews of two or more people, moved across the battlefield along with ammunition only by people, without the help of horses and vehicles.
 This includes heavy machine guns, grenade launchers, light and medium mortars, as well as man-portable anti-tank weapons.